 - Administration commands for admin

-- Kernel Routines: Information regarding working of kernel
+- Kernel Routines: Information regarding the working of kernel

 - Miscellaneous: Contains manual for different macro packages, boot parameters, etc.